CayleighLeishman/business-card/bugs.md

 black (for text and background features)

 I will also be open to feedback from fernando, but as of right now he  dosen't know I'm making this.

+May 17th 2025

+I tried to work on the gallery, i added images, I tried to update the resuma nd I goot the navigation to work where I need it to. (aside from the fact that it goes on top of the profile picture, but I will figure that out later)